s-gupta/rl-fa21-mps/MP1/README.md

 [policies](http://saurabhg.web.illinois.edu/teaching/ece598sg/fa2021/policies.html)
 on [course
 website](http://saurabhg.web.illinois.edu/teaching/ece598sg/fa2021/index.html).
-3. Submission instructions:
+3. We will be using [gradescope](https://www.gradescope.com/) for submissions and auto-grading.
+Gradescope entry code is `2R8Z5Y`.
+Submission instructions:
    1. A single report for all questions in PDF format, to be submitted to gradescope (under assignment `MP1`).
 Please also tag your PDF with locations for each question in the gradescope interface.
    2. Autograded components should be uploaded to the assigment `MP1-autograder`.
 Follow the instructions for each autograded component for what should be uploaded.
 You final submission to the `MP1-autograder`